peopleware/openapi/resource/relations.md

 This is not a good solution:

-- finding the needed updates is done synchronously during the update
+- finding the needed updates is done synchronously during the update of `Y`
 - `Y` would need to know everything that depends on it, which is not always possible because of dependency direction (if `Y` is part of system `A` and system `B` depends on system `A` and contains relations that reference `Y`, these relations cannot be found starting from `Y`)